shannonyap/MultiPurposeCalculator/README.txt

 5/18/2015
 - Added the ability to change background colors.
 Swipe either left or right and watch!

+6/2/2015
+- Bug fixes for the decimal calculator.
+Hexadecimal calculator is done although it is still a minimum viable product.

 To do:
-Adding additional functionalities such as landscape orientation ability.
-Working on the design and functionality of the hexadecimal and binary calculators.
+Working on the design and functionality of the binary calculator.
+Possible improvements such as a two's complement converter.
+Optimizing the hex calculator